Carleslc/haxball-billiards/maps/README.md

 - [**Billiards Carambola.hbs**](<./stadiums/Billiards Carambola.hbs>)

-  A more aggressive map without aiming help, more player shift speed and more kick strength, enough force to bounce 3 walls in a single shot without obstacles.
+  A more aggressive map without aiming help, more player shift speed and more kick strength, enough force to bounce 3 walls in a single shot without obstacles (power !10).
 Useful for usage of table wall indicators and _carambole / carom_ effects.
 Still have pockets to play normal pool games.
 Recommended for extended rules.
 Burgundy red background.

 ## Development